siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 003 Continuity.md

 itself, described by a flow connecting the two registrations.
 Energy in a region changes only by crossing its boundary to a neighboring region.

-In one direction, say the 'x-direction', the statement is
+In one direction, say the x-direction, the statement is

 $$
 u_2-u_1+\partial_x S_{12}=0.